🇬🇪The Republic of Georgia🇬🇪

 All the planning is done for you.

-I've traveled to Georgia several times, road tripped from top to bottom, east to west, and visited with top winemakers, artists, musicians, and chefs.
+I've traveled to Georgia many times, road tripped from top to bottom, east to west, and visited with top winemakers, artists, musicians, and chefs.
 They're on board and excited to welcome you into their homes, studios and restaurants.

 Along with my friend Sarah of Taste Georgia, I've handpicked each experience, stayed in each hotel, and visited each region to bring you the very best that the country of Georgia has to offer.